MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 ### Migration errors.csv

-Migration errors.csv is a collection of all item level errors that ever occurred during the migration process of all tasks.
+Migration errors.csv is a list of all item level errors that ever occurred during the migration process of all tasks.

 |Column |Description |
 |:-----|:-----|